Define. Design. Refine.

 - What is the problem?

-- What resources are available to solve the problem?
+- What resources (money, people, experience, time) are available to solve the problem?

 Based on answers to the questions above, we begin building your website guided by the following principles:

 - Design with the notion that parts other than HTML are optional.
 This results in a faster and stronger website.

 - Execute core functionality using the simplest available technology.

 - Provide a functional demonstration site to share progress during the design process.

 When your new website is live, we monitor visitor traffic to make sure your site is performing as expected.
 If it isn’t, we revise and improve until your goals are met.
 Some of the tools we use are: